forestobservatory/cfo-api/README.md

 forest.authenticate(ignore_temp=True)
 ```

-# Searching for data
+# Searching

 CFO data are organized by `asset_id`.
-These IDs contain information on the spatial extent of the data, the category and name of the data, the time of collection, and the spatial resolution with the following format:
+These IDs contain information on the spatial extent of the data, the category and name of the data, the time of collection, and the spatial resolution.
+Asset IDs follow this naming format:

 ```python
 asset_id = {geography}-{category}-{metric}-{year}-{timeOfYear}-{resolution}